eclipse-sumo/sumo.website/content/conference.md

 <small><b>Please keep in mind that the registration will close on April 30, 2025 (at 23:59 CEST).</b></small>

 <div class="alert alert-secondary" role="alert">
-  <b>Authors:</b> Paper or poster authors are required to register selecting the “Author & Project Partners” category.
+  <b>Authors:</b> Paper or poster authors are required to register selecting the “Author and Project partners” category.
 </div>

 The registration fee includes a two and a half day conference program with refreshments, lunch, proceedings and a social event in the evening.
 Accommodation is not included within the registration fee and must be pre-booked separately.